apache/superset/docs/installation.rst

     RESULTS_BACKEND = RedisCache(
         host='localhost', port=6379, key_prefix='superset_results')

+For performance gains, `MessagePack <https://github.com/msgpack/msgpack-python>`_ and `PyArrow <https://arrow.apache.org/docs/python/>`_ are now used for results serialization.
+This can be disabled by setting ``RESULTS_BACKEND_USE_MSGPACK = False`` in your configuration, should any issues arise.
+Please clear your existing results cache store when upgrading an existing environment.

 **Important notes**

 * It is important that all the worker nodes and web servers in